 Woodbridge, NJ 07095

 GEICO is often the cheapest insurance company in many states, and it’s frequently among the best cheap insurance companies in Massachusetts.
 Although GEICO has middle-of-the-road ratings for claims satisfaction and customer service, the company continues to exceed expectations among Massachusetts drivers, charging as little as $934 per year for full coverage car insurance, on average.

 Chevy Chase, MD 20815

-If you qualify for membership with USAA, then you get highly-rated car insurance at a reasonable price.
+If you qualify for membership with USAA, you get highly-rated car insurance at a reasonable price.
 USAA car insurance is flexible and affordable, customized to your unique needs while providing superior claims satisfaction.
-The average USAA customer pays even less than the average GEICO customer in Massachusetts, paying approximately $879 per year for full coverage car insurance.
+The average USAA customer pays even less than the average GEICO customer in Massachusetts, paying approximately $879 annually for full coverage car insurance.

 San Antonio, TX 78288

 4. Safety Insurance

 Safety Insurance charges average rates of around $902 per year for drivers in Massachusetts.
 Although it lacks the amenities of other large insurance companies on this list, Safety remains one of the best car insurance providers in Massachusetts for drivers with all different driving histories.

 Boston, MA 02110